AaronTrelstad/TradingAlgo_TwitterBot/README.md

-# TradingAlgo_TwitterBot_AAPL
+# TradingAlgo_TwitterBot
-Twitter bot that tweets if buy or sell signal is detected on apple stock
+Twitter bot that tweets if buy, sell or neutral signal is detected on user inputed stock